1. Monitor your business' cash flow

 Receiving payments faster will boost your cash flow.
 One of the easiest ways to speed up your payments is to send invoices or ask for payment immediately after you’ve delivered your goods or services.

-A mobile EFTPOS device can give your customers an easy way to pay on the spot, no matter where you are, removing invoice time lags.
+A mobile EFTPOS device, including Smart, can give your customers an easy way to pay on the spot, and receive same day settlements, removing invoice time lags in an all-in-one EFTPOS terminal.

 6. Tighten your terms of trade